A Java library to make mathematical animations

 for (int n = 1; n < degree; n++) {//Iterates composing the innerLayout with itself 6 times

-sierpinskiLayout = new ComposeLayout(previousLayout, innerLayout, 3);
+sierpinskiLayout = ComposeLayout.make(previousLayout, innerLayout, 3);

 previousLayout = sierpinskiLayout;